seleznevae/jag.org/gallery.md

 ---
 layout: page
-title: Gallery
+title: Some examples of jag usage
-subtitle: Some examples of jag usage
+subtitle: #Some examples of jag usage
 ---

 My name is Inigo Montoya.
 I have the following qualities: